AVSystem/developer-zone/docs/Demo_Projects/Tracking_tutorial.md

     ![Anjay configuration](images/anjay_config.png "Anjay configuration")

-0. Update your device credentials:
+0. Update your device credentials by running the following commands:
     * To make any changes to the configuration, stop the client:

         ```
         anjay stop
         ```

-    * To update the **endpoint name** run the following command.
-Use the endpoint name you created in Coiote.
+    * To update the **endpoint name**, enter the endpoint name you created in Coiote:

         ```
         anjay config set endpoint <endpoint name>
         ```

-    * To update the **Pre-Shared Key**, enter the key you created in Coiote and run the following command.
+    * To update the **Pre-Shared Key**, enter the key you created in Coiote:

          ```
          anjay config set psk <key>